do-i-know-it/YggdrAshill.Nuadha/Documentation/Conduction.md

 ## Implementation

-Nothing except internal implementation for some interfaces of [Signalization](./Signalization.md), because this module only defines how you generate and distribute `Signal`.
+Nothing except internal implementations for some interfaces of [Signalization](./Signalization.md), because this module only defines how to create and distribute `Signal`.